cltl/ma-communicative-robots/data/README.md

     leolaniWorld:Claims {
 	    leolaniWorld:piek-gender-male a gaf:Assertion ;
-                                      gaf:denotedBy "2ac58d89-76e8-41c5-8997-cd36e38fab9e#t9" .
+                                      gaf:denotedBy "2ac58d89-76e8-41c5-8997-cd36e38fab9e#t9" ;
+                                      gad:attributedTo :piek .
 	    leolaniWorld:piek-gender-female a gaf:Assertion ;
-                                      gaf:denotedBy "2ac58d89-76e8-41c5-8997-cd36e38fab9e#t45" .
+                                      gaf:denotedBy "2ac58d89-76e8-41c5-8997-cd36e38fab9e#t45" ;
+                                      gad:attributedTo :carl .
     }

 ```

-In this example, there are two claims: one embedding the triple that ":piek" has gender ":male" and another embedding the triple
+In this example, there are two claims: one claim with the URI *leolaniWorld:piek-gender-male* that embeds the triple that ":piek" has gender ":male"
-that he has gender ":female".
+and another claim with the URI *leolaniWorld:piek-gender-female* that embeds the triple that he has gender ":female".
 We furthermore see that we state that these claims are instances of the class "gaf:Assertion" and they
 are grounded through "gaf:denotedBy" links to identifiers that are defined in the JSON file of a modality by grounding it to a segment.
+In addition to the mention, we also see that there is a gaf:attributionTo relation to the person that made the claim.

 If we return to the JSON structure for our text fragment above, we see in the last examples that we can annotate tokens with claim
 identifiers that are also used in the triples that explicitly model the claims.
 In that way, we do not need to represent the triples
-explicitly in the JSON file, but we can annotate segments through URIs/IRIs that are further defined in the associated triple file.
+explicitly in the JSON file, but we can annotate segments through URIs that are further defined in the associated triple file.

 ## References
 ```